|Weight loss:||4st 5lb|

 - Library of recipes: ‘I love cooking and get a lot of inspiration from the recipes online.’

-- Weight Watchers magazine: ‘I get so excited when I see a shiny new cover on the stands.
+- WW magazine: ‘I get so excited when I see a shiny new cover on the stands.
 I love reading the success stories and recipes.
 I keep all the magazines and often look back on them.’

-- Weight Watchers measuring spoons: ‘I use them pretty much every day for cooking and baking.
+- WW measuring spoons: ‘I use them pretty much every day for cooking and baking.
 However, when I first started the programme they were great for reminding me what a teaspoon amount actually was.
 Previously I’d have counted a teaspoon, but actually used at least a tablespoonful!’

 - Mini chocolate brownies: ‘My daughter loves to bake, which is something I’d usually avoid when on a diet.
 But I still cook chocolate brownies, substituting butter for something lighter and they taste amazing!’